Title: | A 'DuckDB'-Backed Version of 'dplyr' |

 fallback_sitrep()

-the number of reports ready for upload, and the location of the logs.
+and uploading, the number of reports ready for upload, and the location of the logs.

 fallback_review()